subhamb123/C-Projects/README.md

 The "Data Structures and Algorithms" folder contains programs that I have written so I could practice advanced skills I have learned from a Udemy couse I am taking.

-I am practicing the professional practice of making new branches and not making changes directly on the master branch.
-I have installed git to do this and use SourceTree to manage my changes.
+I am still learning how to use git more efficiently.
+I have recently started using SourceTree to manage the local branches more effectively and installed git.